connectsolutions/best-practices/js/node/ModulePatterns.md

 * Exports a Singleton

 ## Require fundamentals
 In Node, requiring a file is requiring the module it defines.
-All modules have a reference to an implicit module object whose property module exports is what is returned when you call require.
+All modules have a reference to an implicit module object whose property module.exports is what is returned when you call require.
 A reference to module.exports is also available as exports.

 Require makes it as if there were an implicit line at the beginning of each module that reads: